oneapi-src/oneDNN/doc/primitives/reorder.md

       multiplication of tensor values by a scale value.
 Using \f$scale_{dst}\f$ argument will lead to division of tensor values by a scale value.

+### Sparsity

+Currently, there is only one reorder for packing a dense tensor, i.e. converting a dense tensor that is in `ab` format to a sparse tensor that is encoded with the `PACKED` encoding.

+In general, it is expected that all reorder-related functionality (e.g. scales, zero-points, etc) that is supported for the dense destination tensor should also work for the sparse one.

+ Common Limitations
+* The interoperability API to get/set data handles is not supported.
+Use the runtime agnostic API to do that.
+* Sparse memory and memory descriptor can only be used with the Matrix Multiplication and Reorder primitives.

+Refer to [Sparsity Advanced Topic](@ref dev_guide_sparsity) page for more information on sparse encding.

 ## Implementation Limitations

 1. Refer to @ref dev_guide_data_types for limitations related to data types